Many of our academic programs hold visit weekends in the spring before the acceptance-of-offer deadline.

 As a member of the Council of Graduate Schools, prospective students who have been offered financial support have until April 15 to finalize acceptance of financial support offers.
 No University should put pressure on accepted students to accept an offer of financial support prior to the April 15 deadline.

-Contact the Office of Graduate Studies if you experience any undue pressure to accept a financial offer prior to the deadline.
+Contact the Graduate School if you experience any undue pressure to accept a financial offer prior to the deadline.

 We recommend that you start looking for a place to live as early as possible after being admitted.
 Waiting until July or August will make it difficult to find suitable housing.
 Visit our Housing in Columbia page to learn more about off-campus as well as on-campus housing options and resources for graduate students.Housing in Columbia